What are asthma triggers?

 When you exercise, your pulse rate becomes faster and you breathe quicker and also through the mouth.
 This means breathing in colder and drier air into the lungs.
 This may cause the airways to become narrower and trigger asthma symptoms.

-Asthma from allergies; Pollen, hay fever
+Allergy and Asthma; Pollen, hay fever

 Hay fever is caused by allergens.
 An allergen is foreign substance that invades/enters your body through your skin, swallowing or through inhalation.
 In hay fever, the allergens are airborne which enter your airways through breathing.

 When these allergens get into your airway, the white blood cells of your immune system produce antibodies against these substances.
 This process where your body overreacts to a harmless substance is referred to as hypersensitivity reaction.